basic-1/basic-1c/b1c/docs/reference.md

 - `WORD` - 16-bit unsigned integer
 - `BYTE` - 8-bit unsigned integer

 Every constant, variable, function or function argument is processed according to its data type.
 Default numeric data type is `INT`.
-String constants are enclosed in double-quotes and string variables names, names of functions returning string values or names of function string arguments must end with `$` character.
+String constants has to be enclosed in double-quotes.
+String variables names, names of functions returning string values or names of function string arguments must end with `$` character.
 Operands of every operator are converted to their common data type.
 Common data type is selected according to data types priority: `STRING` (the highest priority), `WORD`, `INT`, `BYTE` (the lowest priority).
 When assigning a value to a variable the value is converted to the variable's data type if possibly.

 **Examples:**
-`s$ = "text"` - assign string constant to the `s$` string variable
+`s$ = "text"` - assign string constant to `s$` string variable
 `s = "text"` - not correct, `s` cannot be a string variable name because of `$` type specifier absence
-`var = 5` - assign numeric value to the `var` numeric variable
+`var = 5` - assign numeric value to `var` numeric variable
 `var$ = 5` - numeric value will be converted to string before assignment
-`var$ = 5 + "text"` - numeric value will be converted to string when processing addition operator
+`var$ = 5 + "text"` - numeric value will be converted to string when processing addition (string concatenation) operator

 ## Data type specifiers

 Data type specifiers can be used to define types of constants, variables, functions arguments and values returning with functions.
 Data type specifier has to be the last character of an identifier or constant.
-BASIC1 language supports the next data type specifiers:
+BASIC1 compiler supports the next data type specifiers:
 - `$` (dollar sign) - used to define string identifier
 - `%` (percent) - integer identifier or constant